 “I have no idea how my parents will react.”

-Schedule a talk with one or both your parents in a place you will be comfortable.
+Schedule a talk with one or both of your parents in a place you will be comfortable.
 Plan what you want to say beforehand.
 If talking is too daunting, write them a letter.
-Remember, the sooner you address what is troubling you, the sooner you can get help and the sooner you will feel better.
+Remember, the sooner you address what troubling you is, the sooner you can get help and the sooner you will feel better.

 “My parents might feel unhappy or dissatisfied with me.”

-Parents might find it hard not to show they are upset – but they care about you and if you are not well, they might fee sad for you.
+Parents might find it hard not to show they are upset – but they care about you, and if you are not well, they might feel sad for you.
 They might wonder if it was caused by something they did wrong.
-Some parents have very high expectations of their children.
+Some parents have very high expectations for their children.
 Tell them you fear they will be disappointed, but that you need help.
 It is something that can be talked through.

 “My parents might be annoyed or not take me seriously.”

-Some young people fear that parents will just dismiss what they feel and not take them seriously.
+Some young people fear that parents will dismiss what they feel and not take them seriously.
 Often people have little knowledge about mental disorders and do not believe it is serious and warrants treatment.
 Some parents blame children for using up all medical aid benefits and then cancel appointments with mental health therapists or prescription medication.
 It might help in such cases to write a letter to your parents in which you tell them you fear they will be angry or dismissive.
 Explain you will benefit from their support.
-The reason behind parents that get angry or dismiss what you say, is often fear of not knowing how to react or lack of knowledge.
+Parents who get angry or dismiss what you say are often afraid of not knowing how to react or lack knowledge.
 If this doesn’t help or work out, you might have to turn to other adults in your life for help or mental health resources.

 “I won’t be able to handle all their questions.”

-It might be difficult to share all of what you are going through and you might feel keep some of it private and to spare your parents some of the detail.
+It might be not easy to share all of what you are going through, and you might feel keep some of it private and spare your parents some of the detail.
 Think about what you want to share beforehand.
 Share what you are comfortable with.
 You may ask your parents to speak to a mental health professional for more help.
 It helps to get to a stage where you feel comfortable and safe to open up.
 You may choose who you want to share what you feel with.

 “My parents have enough worries as it is.”

 All adults have a lot of responsibilities and stress – some have more, some have less.
-Your well-being is important and you deserve their attention on this.
+Your well-being is important, and you deserve their attention to this.
 Try to pick a time when things are calm.
 Know what you are going to share with them.
 If you can read up on it – do so beforehand.

 “What if one or both my parents are the reason for my struggles?”

-If one of your parents are part of your problem, and you feel you trust your other parent enough, explain what you feel and ask for options what you can do.
-You may ask that they do or do not tell the other parent what you are sharing.
-You can also reach out to another adult in your life that you trust, for example guidance counselors.
+If one of your parents is part of your problem and trust your other parent enough, explain what you feel and ask for options what you can do.
+You may request that they do or do not tell the other parent what you are sharing.
+You can also reach out to another adult in life that you trust, for example, guidance counsellors.
 Outside resources might help you get the help or support you need.
 If you are experiencing physical, emotional, sexual abuse or neglect, inform a trusted adult.